swrjsingh/swrjsingh/README.md

 # 💫 About Me:
 📚 Studying Computer Science @ NITK-Surathkal, India<br>
 👨‍💻 Passionate ML Developer building for the future<br>
-🔍 Currently exploring Speech Synthesis using Riva and NeMo<br>
+🔍 Currently focused on Speech Synthesis using Riva and NeMo<br>
-🌟 On the side I'm learning about reasoning within LLMs.
+🌟 On the side, I spend time learning about reasoning within LLMs.
 Currently building an app that can solve JEE Advance Problems <br>
 💡 Eager to contribute to Foundational ML work in India!<br>
-🤖 I also actively learn Finance and Keyboard in my free-time!<be>
+✨ I also actively learn Finance and Keyboard in my free-time!<be>

 <!--